seschwartz8/better-doctor/README.md

 ## Known Bugs

-- Doctors' website URLs do not always load properly such that they are clickable.
+- Doctors' website URLs do not always load properly from the API such that they are clickable.
-- geoAPI file is present with API call to google maps to be used in upgrade where user can choose the search city

 ## Technologies Used